marivascruz/pydata2014genomics/README.md

 pydata2014genomics
 ==================

-Slides and tools for PyDATA 2014 NYC talk.
+This directory contains a slidedeck presentation for PyDATA 2014 NYC.

+It was my first PyDATA event and I thoroughly enjoyed it.